-A Benefit is a financial or other measurable benefit paid to a Trustee, or to a 'connected person' (please see below), either from REAch2 or from REAch4.
+A Benefit is a financial or other measurable benefit paid to a Trustee, or to a 'connected person' (please see below).
 Benefits might also be made paid 'in kind' - for example, free use of REAch2's facilities or services for which users normally have to pay.